kangdongil/js-chromeapp_20210608/readme.md

   - undefined: variable exist but value is not assigned `let [NAME];`
   - NaN: Not a Number
+-

+- typeof [VARIABLE]
+  : check datatype of variable
+- parseInt()
+  : convert string into integer
+  if string, result is NaN.

 # 2.2 Variable 알아보기